ddrapperr/sagemaker-external-repository-security/documentation/testing-and-validation.md

 ## CodePipeline Clones External Repository and Performs Security Scans

-CodePipeline is configured with custom source action that triggers based on the data scientist's commit to the webhook-enabled GitHub source repository.
+CodePipeline is configured with a source action that triggers based on the data scientist's commit to the webhook-enabled GitHub source repository.
 CodePipeline execution then orchestrates the CodeBuild project to clone the remote package repository so that an additional CodeBuild project can be used to perform security scans on the cloned repository artifact.
 You can view CodePipeline's execution status from the [CodePipeline console](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-view-console.html#pipelines-executions-status-console):

 <p align="center">
   <img src="../img/pipeline-execution.png" width="310" height="975">